sdtemple/flare-hapibd-beagle-pipelie/README.md

     2. Make separate configuration YAML files w/ different `keep-samples` text files
     3. Comment out this: `[macro+'/lai/chr'+str(i)+'.rephased.flare.anc.vcf.gz' for i in range(low,high+1)],`
     4. Keep this: `[macro+'/lai/chr'+str(i)+'.referencephased.flare.anc.vcf.gz' for i in range(low,high+1)],`

+## Development

+- This repo currently uses snakemake 7.25.2
+    - May extend to version 8 as I develop familiarity in other repos
+- Implement other local ancestry inference software
+    - For example, MOSAIC from Salter-Townshend and Myers
+- Impute other phasing software
+    - For example, SHAPEIT
+- Initial data can be `*.gds` OR `*.vcf`

+## Citation

+It takes time to make these pipelines.
+I am a early career researcher and appreciate credit. (smiley facy) Please:
+- At time of publication, check this repo to see if we have a paper introducing the pipeline.
+    - (If we publish this pipeline somewhere, I will point out the paper.)
+- Acknowledge me in publication.

+You should be citing (see `get-software.sh`):
+- `beagle`
+- `flare`

+## Contact

+Seth D. Temple

+sdtemple.github.io

+sdtemple@uw.edu